 - A quiet, secure, fully lighted room for the examination. - Lighting must be "daylight" quality and overhead is preferred if at all possible.
-If overhead is not possible, the light source should not be behind the student. - No other people in the room at any time during the examination. - No communicating with others by any means, with the exception of contact with FNU IT support staff or Proctorio support staff or the faculty member. - No talking aloud during the examination. - No leaving the room at any time for any reason. - Nothing on the desk/table except the computer and a blank 11" x 14" or smaller dry erase whiteboard with a dry marker and eraser, if desired.
-All other books, papers, notebooks or other materials, unless specifically permitted in written guidelines for a particular examination, must be removed. - If using the dry erase whiteboard, it must be shown to the camera prior to the start of the exam to assure that it is blank.
-Hold the whiteboard up to the camera for 5 seconds, front and back at the beginning of the examination.
-After the examination and the five minute review, erase any marks on the whiteboard and again hold it up to the camera for 5 seconds front and back to assure that it is blank.
-Make sure to show the whiteboard before the review time is up. - No other electronic devices in the room, including devices that serve as a hotspot.
+If overhead is not possible, the light source should not be behind the student. - No other people in the room at any time during the examination. - No communicating with others by any means, with the exception of contact with FNU IT support staff or Proctorio support staff or the faculty member.

+- No talking aloud during the examination. - No leaving the room at any time for any reason. - Nothing on the desk/table except the computer.
+All other books, papers, notebooks or other materials, unless specifically permitted in written guidelines for a particular examination, must be removed.
+You may use the electronic whiteboard provided by Proctorio, but a physical whiteboard is no longer allowed. - No other electronic devices in the room, including devices that serve as a hotspot.
 If a mobile hotspot is used, it must be set up outside the testing room prior to starting the camera and taking the exam. - No writing visible on desk or on walls. - No music or TV playing. - No use of headphones. - All other computer monitors must be powered off. - The webcam and microphone must be operational. - A proper ID (driver's license or FNU ID) must be clearly shown at the beginning of each exam. - During a room/desk scan, the complete desk and surrounding areas must be clearly shown.